City Guide for: Plauen, Germany

 Bayreuth

 Bayreuth is famous for its association with the composer Richard Wagner and the annual Bayreuth Festival.
-Visit the Margravial Opera House, a UNESCO World Heritage site, explore the Richard Wagner Museum, and stroll through the beautiful Hofgarten.
-Even outside of the festival season, Bayreuth offers a rich cultural experience.
+Visit the Margravial Opera House (a UNESCO World Heritage Site), explore the Wagner Museum, and stroll through the beautiful Hofgarten.
+The city offers a rich cultural experience.

 Travel Time